-Stream disabling;
+Stream disabling:

 It is possible to disable the operation of the stream depending on different parameters.
-The option is selected from the list:

 Any I/O channel signal can be selected.
 One lower limit and one upper limit can be selected to disable the stream.
 The lower limit is selected from lsc, lo, lolo or none.
-The upper limit is selected from hsc, hi, hihi or none